Stuartlab-UCSC/ctwpy/README.md

 [Prepare TSV Files](#Prepare-TSV-Files)

-If you want to generate a worksheet from a seurat object, install the package, Stuartlab-UCSC/ctw-seurat instead of this one.

 ## What is a Cell Type Worksheet?
 A Cell Type Worksheet is an application designed to ease the burden of manual cell type annotation from single cell